 The best time to visit Arambol Beach is around Christmas & New Year.
 If you want to fully explore this exotic beach, make sure you are headed there only during winter as it becomes more relaxing and beautiful during this season.

-5. Souvenir Shops.
 There are several souvenir shops around the beach from where you can take a bit of history, memories, and souvenirs with you in the form of accessories.
-Sagia jewellery, La Alkemista, Nadine Essra Designs, and Tara Verde are some of the popular shops that have really good reviews and are visited the most by the tourists.
+Sagia jewelry, La Alkemista, Nadine Essra Designs, and Tara Verde are some of the popular shops that have really good reviews and are visited the most by tourists.

-By Road.
-Travelling to Goa is a dream for many.
-And depending upon your convenience, budget, and time, you can consider travelling here via multiple options.
-However, if you want to cherish each and every moment of your journey then nothing beats the fun of travelling on the road with your loved ones by your side.
+Traveling to Goa is a dream for many.
+And depending upon your convenience, budget, and time, you can consider traveling here via multiple options.
+However, if you want to cherish each and every moment of your journey then nothing beats the fun of traveling on the road with your loved ones by your side.
 Goa is well connected with motorable roadways and national highways connecting major Indian cities to and fro.
 If you want you can either book interstate/private buses or get a cab online.
 Otherwise, the best option would be to take your own car and self-drive here.